edumeet/edumeet-media-node/CONTRIBUTING.md

 3. Run `yarn install` to install dependencies.

 4. You should probably get your IDE working with our eslint config.
-This is an example of `.vscode/settings.json` and it's how I (pnts-se) personally get it to work on Vscode.
+This is an example of `.vscode/settings.json` and it's how I, [pnts-se](https://github.com/pnts-se), personally get it to work on Vscode.

     ```json
     {